Raising Capital: Due Diligence, Managing Finances, and Putting the Numbers Together

 Before joining FrontFundr, Jaime earned her CPA at Deloitte and Ernst & Young.
 She worked primarily in Assurance, Corporate and Personal Taxation, and Transactions Advisory.
 Jaime also acquired her Chartered Business Valuator (CBV) designation and Master of Professional Accounting (MPAcc).

 Enjoy this Podcast?

 Taking your business to the next level is possible with the proper strategies and practices.
 If you enjoyed today's episode of Her CEO Journey Podcast, then hit subscribe and share it!

 Write us a review and share it!
 If you enjoyed tuning into the show, then do not hesitate to leave us a review.
 You can also share this episode with the women you know so they can find financial empowerment and get their ideas into the world.

-Have any questions about business finance?
+Have any questions about business finance and FrontFundr?
 You can contact me through LinkedIn or schedule a chat with me at any time.
 You can also suggest topics you're curious about for future episodes to help your business grow.
 Thanks for listening!